Info on All Trips

-During the 2018 season several of our rowed, oar powered river trips include the historic wooden cataract boat Sandra, built in 1947 by Norman Nevills and restored by his grandson Greg Reiff.
-See All the Grand rowed 14-day trip and Best of the Grand 9-day trip.
+During the 2018 and 2019 seasons several of our rowed, oar powered river trips include the historic wooden cataract boat Sandra, built in 1947 by Norman Nevills and restored by his grandson Greg Reiff.
+See the rowed trips for All the Grand 14-day, Best of the Grand 9-day, and Upper Grand 6-day.

 Hiking Into or Out of the Canyon